-In this article, we discuss whether eye discharge is normal and explain how to treat it at home.
-We also cover medical treatment, other causes, complications, and when to see a doctor.
+This article discusses how common eye discharge is and explains how to treat it at home.
+We also cover medical treatment, other causes, complications, and when to contact a doctor.

-If the eye discharge is due to a blocked tear duct, it will usually resolve without treatment within 4 to 6 months.
+If the eye discharge is due to a blocked tear duct, it will usually resolve without treatment within 4–6 months.

 A parent or caregiver can often treat a newborn with a blocked tear duct at home.
 Before touching the area close to the child’s eyes, it is essential to wash the hands with soap and warm water to prevent infections.
-Take care to rinse the hands thoroughly after cleaning them to avoid getting soap in the baby’s eye.
+A person should also take care to rinse the hands thoroughly after cleaning them to avoid getting soap in the baby’s eye.

 A doctor may also recommend gently massaging the blocked tear duct to help it open, and they will demonstrate how to do this safely.

 - Lightly press the tip of the index finger against the inside bridge of the newborn’s nose, on the side of the blocked tear duct.

 - Make 2 or 3 short downward strokes with the finger along the side of the nose.
 These should be gentle but firm.

 - Perform the massage twice a day — once in the morning and once in the evening.

 If the side of the newborn’s nose becomes red or swollen, stop the massage immediately and contact a doctor.

 In newborns, blocked tear ducts tend to open up within several months of birth.
 However, medical intervention may be necessary in some cases.